astoadhi/Database-for-eLibraries-Application/README.md

-# Digital-database-for-library
+# Digital-database-for-libraries
-This project aims to design and implement a digital database for a library, migrating its collection from physical books to digital formats.
+This project aims to design and implement a digital database for libraries, migrating its collection from physical books to digital formats.
 The goal is to create a robust and scalable database that can store, organize, and retrieve digital content, providing features for searching, browsing, and accessing the digital materials.

 # Database Objectives